Terry Slesser: History

 In 1983, Slesser joined the band Charlie as lead vocalist.
 Slesser was featured on the band's US hit single "It's Inevitable", and the related album.

-In 1984, Slesser toured Europe, Japan as an offstage backing vocalist with the Michael Schenker Group.
+In 1984, Slesser toured Europe and Japan as an offstage backing vocalist with the Michael Schenker Group.

 Slesser continues to tour as a solo act and in various band formations.
 For two years, he was the lead singer of Freeway, a British Free tribute band.
 With Freeway guitarist John Buckton, Slesser also formed Kossoff...The Band Plays On, a Paul Kossoff tribute band.

+In 2026, Slesser had a fortnightly residence at 'Greens Tavern' in Sunderland, having performed weekly at a neighbouring pub, 'Vesta Tilley's'.